ccammack/cannon/README.md

 ## Browser Selection

 Running `cannond start` from the command line will automatically open a web browser to display the output.
 This defaults to [Chrome](https://www.google.com/chrome/) but can be configured using the `*browser:` keys in the configuration file.
 Browsers usually disable autoplay by default, so set the appropriate option to re-enable it in your browser for faster media previews.
+Specify the `'{url}'` placeholder in the right place in the command:

 ```yaml
 browser:            [ google-chrome,                                             --autoplay-policy=no-user-gesture-required, '{url}' ]